reidmorrison/rocketjob/docs/guide.md

 # => Jack Jones
 ~~~

 User defined fields can also be set or retrieved within the job itself.

-Example:
+#### Example

 ~~~ruby
 class ReportJob < RocketJob::Job